-For warranty service, refer to the warranty information on page 29.
+For warranty service, refer to the warranty information on page 20.

-Non-warranty service for Mackie products is available at a factory-authorized service center.
-To locate the nearest service center, visit www.mackie.com, click "Support" and select "Service Center Locater".
-Service for Mackie products living outside the United States can be obtained through local dealers or distributors.
+Non-warranty service is available at a factory-authorized service center.
+To locate the nearest service center, visit www.mackie.com/support/service-locator.
+Service for Thump loudspeakers living outside the United States may be obtained through local dealers or distributors.

-If you do not have access to our website, you can call our Tech Support department at 1-800-898-3211, Monday-Friday during normal business hours, Pacific Time, to explain the problem.
-Tech Support will tell you where the nearest factory-authorized service center is located in your area.
+If you do not have access to our website, please call our Tech Support department at 1-800-898-3211 (normal business hours, Pacific Time), to explain the problem.
+They will tell you where the nearest factory-authorized service center is located in your area.

-Appendix B : Technical Information
+Appendix B: Technical Information

-Specifications
+Thump Loudspeakers Specifications